 The following error is logged in the Remedy SSO server debug log file:

 The encryption selected by the IdP requires the unlimited strength policy files.
 Perform the following steps to install these files.

 When you use SAML 2.0 authentication with a remote IdP in Remedy SSO, you might get the following error message:

 You might encounter this issue if the SP specifies the Default Authentication Context as Unspecified and the IdP does not have an authentication mechanism to use for this context.

 Change the Default Authentication Context to a selection for which the IdP has an authentication mechanism.

-Do not use the following option while starting Tomcat as it causes X-XSRF-TOKEN header missing in requests:
+When Tomcat is started, the following option causes the X-XSRF-TOKEN header to be missing in requests:

 |Do not use the option while starting Tomcat.|